-- The overarching Scheme of Corporate Governance highlights the parameters for decision making, including the arrangements for governance, delegations, consents, financial limits for specific matters and standing orders for contracts. - A joint independent Audit Committee operates in line with Chartered Institute of Public Finance and Accountancy (CIPFA) guidance and within the guidance of the Financial Management Code of Practice - The Risk Management Strategy allows the Force and OPCC to identify and manage operational, strategy and project risks - The Audit Committee provides external scrutiny of strategic risks - Effective business continuity planning is in place - External scrutiny of PCC decisions is provided by the Police & Crime Panel - An effective internal audit service has been resourced - Annual Governance Statements are produced for the Force and OPCC - External audit reports are scrutinised by the Audit Committee - Data protection policies are in place and published online - HMICFRS provide assurances around Force efficiency and effectiveness - Data quality is kept under review and assessed by HMIC - The PCC receives regular budget monitoring reports - The PCC approves the treasury management strategy - The Force and OPCC have received an unqualified audit opinion
+- The overarching Scheme of Corporate Governance highlights the parameters for decision making, including the arrangements for governance, delegations, consents, financial limits for specific matters and standing orders for contracts. - A joint independent Audit Committee operates in line with Chartered Institute of Public Finance and Accountancy (CIPFA) guidance and within the guidance of the Financial Management Code of Practice.
+This Committee provides independent advice, assurance and support to the PCC and CC on the adequacy of the governance and risk management frameworks, the internal audit control environment and financial reporting.
+Its members are proactive and each lead on particular areas of focus - The Risk Management Strategy allows the Force and OPCC to identify and manage operational, strategy and project risks - Effective business continuity planning is in place - External scrutiny of PCC decisions is provided by the Police & Crime Panel - An effective internal audit service has been resourced - Annual Governance Statements are produced for the Force and OPCC - External audit reports are scrutinised by the Audit Committee - Data protection policies are in place and published online - HMICFRS provide assurances around Force efficiency and effectiveness - Data quality is kept under review and assessed by HMIC - The PCC receives regular budget monitoring reports - The PCC approves the treasury management strategy - The Force and OPCC have received an unqualified audit opinion